-Temporary employee - An employee hired for a specified term.
-This term does not include an employee contracted through a temporary | staffing agency.
+If the part-time employee becomes full time in the same position during <a href="https://history.com/h term does not include an employee contracted through a temporary staffing agency.
 A temporary employee whose position with the City becomes a budgeted position shall use all time spent at temporary status as credit toward fulfilling the probationary period.
 A temporary employee who is selected to fill a budgeted position which becomes vacant while the employee is working in a temporary position shall serve the required probationary period.